Fisher Information, Training and Bias in Fourier Regression Models: Conclusion and outlook

-Given the focus of this work on regression models, a natural extension would be to perform a similar analysis for classification (see the Supplementary Material for suggestions on a potential generalization) or generative models.
+Going beyond the analysis of the optimization dynamics, an important future direction would be studying how the generalization error changes for models with different ED and bias.
+While the ED can be used to bound generalization errors \cite{Abbas2021,Abbas2021b}, our results qualitatively suggest the model-task bias as an important factor that may strongly affect the generalization ability (as is the case for kernel methods \cite{Canatar2021}).
+Obviously, all the analysis and discussion presented here admit natural extensions to classification (see the Supplementary Material for suggestions on a potential generalization) and generative models.
 Furthermore, it would be interesting to investigate the questions addressed here also in the context of natural gradient descent \cite{Amari1997,Amari2019}, which could help to develop a deeper understanding of the ED-bias interplay in training ML models.

-Finally, there are also several opportunities for establishing a deeper connection between our findings and the theory of quantum machine learning.
+There are also several opportunities for establishing a deeper connection between our findings and the theory of quantum machine learning.
 One interesting direction could be investigating the connections with (quantum) kernel methods \cite{Schuld2021b}, for which results on the effects of inductive bias (kernel-task alignment) on the training and generalization performance have already been established \cite{Canatar2021,Kuebler2021}.
-Other important aspects to be addressed in the future concern the connection to existing works on generalization \cite{Caro2021,Banchi2021,Peters2023}, overfitting \cite{Peters2023,Dar2021}, and overparameterization \cite{Larocca2023} in quantum machine learning.
+Other important aspects to be addressed in the future concern the connection to existing works on generalization \cite{Caro2021,Banchi2021,Peters2023}, overfitting \cite{Peters2023,Dar2021}, overparameterization \cite{Larocca2023}, and barren plateaus \cite{McClean2018,Thanasilp2023,Larocca2025} in quantum machine learning.
 Furthermore, since in our numerical analysis we primarily focused on Fourier models, we note that there exist several works investigating the use of Fourier features for \emph{dequantizing}, or building \emph{classical surrogates}, of quantum machine learning models \cite{Landman2022,Schreiber2023,Sweke2023}.
 In the context of our work, it would be interesting to understand what features of a QNN make it dequantizable via the tensorized model introduced here, generalizing recent works \cite{Shin2024} and enabling further understanding on the function classes encompassed by quantum machine learning models.